 Fr.
 John Worgul is the Pastoral Associate for Evangelization and Adult Formation.
 Fr John arrived at St. Joseph after a long journey to the Catholic Church.
 Born and raised in an evangelical home, he studied Bible at a Baptist college, attended a Presbyterian seminary, and studied Hebrew Bible in a Jewish graduate school.
 For the greater part of his career, he taught biblical studies and spiritual formation in a Protestant seminary.
 From his Hebraic studies, reading the Church Fathers and spiritual masters, he grew more and more sacramental in his world view.
 This lead Fr.
 John and his wife Kathy with their two children Abigail and Jeremy to become members of an Anglican community modeled on Benedictine rule, where they lived for 9 years.
 There he became an Anglican Priest.
 Finally, in 2012 he and his family became Catholics through the Personal Ordinariate of the Chair of St. Peter, a “house,” so to speak, created by Pope Benedict XVI for Anglicans that preserves their patrimony and traditions.
 Fr.
 John was ordained a priest in 2013, came on staff at St. Joseph in 2014, and is responsible for evangelization and adult formation.

-Deacon Michael Dvorak joined St. Joseph Catholic Community in July of 2011, after being ordained on May 14, 2011.
-Deacon Mike has been married to his wife, Kim, for 16 years and has two children: Abigail and Andrew.
-They have lived in Westminster for 15 years, attending St. John Church, where his children are presently in school.
-Deacon Mike is a Licensed Clinical Social Worker currently working for the Department of Defense National Security Agency in their Employee Assistance Service, specializing in treating addictive behaviors, marital counseling, critical incident intervention, workplace violence, post-traumatic stress and suicide awareness and prevention.
-He is also an adjunct faculty member at the University of Maryland, Baltimore County, and McDaniel College undergraduate social work departments teaching a course in addictive behavior patterns.
-Last year, he was appointed as an adjunct at St. Mary’s Seminary in Roland Park where he teaches a course in Pastoral Theology.
+Deacon Michael Dvorak joined SJCC in July of 2011, after being ordained on the Feast of St. Matthias, May 14, 2011.
+He is married to his wife Kim and has two children: Abigail and Andrew and they live in Westminster.
+Deacon Mike is a Licensed Clinical Social Worker, has a specialization in the field of addiction and is currently working for the Department of Defense in an Employee Assistance Service, specializing in treating addictive behaviors, marital counseling, critical incident intervention, workplace violence, post-traumatic stress and suicide awareness and prevention.
+He is also an adjunct faculty member at both the University of Maryland, Baltimore County, and McDaniel College undergraduate social work departments teaching a course in addictive behavior patterns.
+Until recently he also taught a course on Pastoral Theology/Counseling at St. Mary’s College Seminary in Roland Park and had done that for several years.
+His spirituality has its roots in Franciscan philosophy and theology, and he continues to maintain a deep connection with his Franciscan roots.
 Deacon Mike is a Fourth Degree Knight and past Grand Knight of Council 1393 in Westminster.
-His spirituality began and is rooted in Franciscan Theology and he has a deep love in working with couples and strengthening marriages.
-He currently runs the pre-Cana program at Sacred Heart Parish in Glyndon and is working with our Sponsor Couple Program here at St. Joseph.
-He is hoping to expand and offer programs to strengthen marriages, relationships and families.
+He is presently the acting chaplain for the Fulton J. Sheen Counsel 7612 here at St Joseph.
+He especially enjoys working with and preparing couples for marriage and for years conducted and assisted with Pre-Cana programs in the dioceses to include Sacred Heart in Glyndon as well as the Catholic Community of South Baltimore churches.

 Deacon Vito was ordained a Permanent Deacon for the Catholic Archdiocese of Baltimore in May of 2013 He is assigned to Saint Joseph Catholic Community in Sykesville, Maryland and , is also currently assigned to The Greater Baltimore Medical Center and Springfield State Psychiatric Hospital where he serves as an Adjunct Roman Catholic Chaplain.
 He earned a B.A in Religious Studies with minors in Latin American studies and Philosophy from Notre Dame of Maryland University.
 He holds two masters degrees from Saint Mary’s Seminary & University Ecumenical Institute of Theology, an M.A. in Theology and an M.A. in Church Ministries with a concentration in Pastoral Care.
 Vito and his wife Doris of 42 years have one son.
 In 2002 Doris and Vito established the Hope for Morrope Foundation, a 501C3 non-profit corporation in which provides post -secondary education leading to university admission for the underprivileged in Morrope, Peru.
 In its eighteen year history the Hope for Morrope Foundation has enabled over 500 young women and men live their dreams by attending local universities.
 Currently Deacon Vito is the director Of Saint Mary’s Spiritual Center and Historic Site.
 This historical site is the home of the first Roman Catholic Seminary in the United States, Saint Elizabeth Ann Seton’s home in Baltimore and The Historic Chapel of The Presentation of the Blessed Virgin Mary in the Temple; the first example of Neo-Gothic architecture in the United States.